PowerDNS/weakforced/README.md

 Policies
 --------

-There is a sensible default policy in wforce.conf (running without this means *no* policy), and extensive support for crafting your own policies using the insanely great Lua scripting language.
-Note that although there is a single Lua configuration file, the report and allow functions run in different lua states from the rest of the configuration, thus you cannot share state.
+There is a sensible, if very simple, default policy in wforce.conf (running without this means *no* policy), and extensive support for crafting your own policies using the insanely great Lua scripting language.

+Note that although there is
+a single Lua configuration file, the canonicalize, reset, report and allow functions run in different lua states from the rest of the configuration.
+This mostly "just works", but may lead to unexpectd behaviour such as running Lua commands at the server Lua prompt, and getting multiple answers (because Lua commands are passed to all Lua states).

 Sample: